stephansmit/azure_shipyard_su2/README.md

 az login
 ~~~~

-Create a service principle to login without authentication
+Create a service principle to login with a password
 ~~~~
 ./create_service_principle.sh
 ~~~~